AlperSakarya/sqs-extended-client-example/README.md

 ## Overview

 This project demonstrates the use of AWS SQS with extended client capabilities to handle large payloads.
-It leverages AWS services such as SQS, Lambda, and API Gateway, and is built using the [SST v3](https://sst.dev) (Serverless Stack Toolkit).
+It leverages AWS services such as SQS, Lambda, and API Gateway, and is built using the <a href="https://sst.dev" target="_blank">SST v3</a> (Serverless Stack Toolkit).
-This is the [Node.js implementation](https://www.npmjs.com/package/sqs-extended-client).
+This is the <a href="https://www.npmjs.com/package/sqs-extended-client" target="_blank">Node.js implementation</a>.
 AWS released this only for Java and Python and does not have a Node.js example.

 ## Features